EBIO5460Fall2024/class-materials/11_6_ants_bayes_GLM_rstanarm.md

 Brett Melbourne
 16 Oct 2018 (updated 6 Nov 2024)

-Fourth? in a series of scripts to analyze the ant data described in Ellison (2004).
-This script includes Bayesian inference from the GLM.
+Fifth in a series of scripts to analyze the ant data described in Ellison (2004).
+This script includes Bayesian inference from the Poisson log-link GLM using `stan_glm()` from `rstanarm` an analogue to the frequentist function `glm()` in the `stats` package of base R (considered in the previous script `ants_bayes_GLM_ulam_derived_quantities`).
+Here we consider especially the range of convenience functions in `rstanarm` to produce posterior samples of derived quantities and to check the model.
 Future scripts will consider multilevel models to fully account for the design structure.

-This script can be rendered to a reproducible report.
-`rmarkdown::render("09_8_ants_bayesian_GLM.Rmd")`, or *Ctrl+Shift+K* in
-RStudio.

-Set up for Bayesian analysis (order is important):
+Set up for Bayesian analysis:

 ``` r
 library(ggplot2)